What are Scleral Contact Lenses?

 Both scleral lenses and gas-permeable lenses are made from a rigid material molded into a dome shape.
 Aside from that, these two types of lenses are different.

-Gas permeable contact lenses are rigid and made of durable plastic that allows oxygen to pass through the lens.
-They are smaller in diameter than soft contacts or scleral lenses, covering the majority of the cornea.
+Gas-permeable contact lenses are rigid and made of durable plastic that allows oxygen to pass through the lens.
+They're smaller in diameter than soft contacts or scleral lenses, covering the majority of the cornea.

-Scleral lenses also have a greater range of sizes and span the entire surface of the cornea, unlike gas permeable lenses that are smaller and only cover about three-quarters of the corneal surface.
+Scleral lenses also have a greater range of sizes and span the entire surface of the cornea.
+This is unlike gas permeable lenses, which are smaller and only cover about three-quarters of the corneal surface.

 Many people turn to scleral lenses when gas-permeable lenses aren’t comfortable for them.